tetsufmbio/taxontree/README.md

 #### 3.1.3.
 Internet connection and/or TaxOnTree databases;

-TaxOnTree can retrieve sequence and taxonomic information of an accession by two ways: via REST request from NCBI or Uniprot servers (require internet connection) and/or by consulting local databases.
+TaxOnTree can retrieve sequence and taxonomic information of accessions by two ways: via REST request from NCBI or Uniprot servers (require internet connection) and/or by consulting local databases.
 TaxOnTree preferentially retrieves information from local databases because it is certainly faster than requesting them from the web.
-However, if there is no local databases installed, or if there is local databases but some accessions are missing on it, TaxOnTree can retrieve these data from the NCBI or Uniprot servers, if the machine is connected to internet.
+However, if there is no local databases installed, or if there is local databases but some accessions are missing on them, TaxOnTree can retrieve these data from the NCBI or Uniprot servers, if the machine is connected to internet.

 There are two databases that TaxOnTree consults locally:

 * MySQL database;
 * Sequence database;

-In MySQL database, TaxOnTree can find relational tables where associates all accessions found in NCBI and Uniprot database to taxonomic information.
-TaxOnTree MySQL database can be downloaded in our [Sourceforge page]() and loaded to MySQL.
+TaxOnTre MySQL database has relational tables that associate all accessions found in NCBI and Uniprot database to taxonomic information.
+This database can be downloaded in our [Sourceforge page]() and loaded to a local MySQL.
 The database provided in Sourceforge is monthly updated, but we also provide a [Perl script]() that downloads all necessary data from NCBI and Uniprot servers and generates the TaxOnTree MySQL tables.
 To enable TaxOnTree to consult the local MySQL, see [Configuring MySQL database]().

-TaxOnTree also consults sequence databases to obtain sequence data that are required in some steps of the pipeline.
+TaxOnTree also consults sequence databases to obtain sequence data that are required in some steps of the phylogenetic pipeline.
 These databases are BLAST-formatted sequence databases generated using *makeblastdb* from [Standalone-BLAST+ suite](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
-Sequece databases used in our web server can be downloaded in our [Sourceforge page](), but you can also make your own database using protein sequences from NCBI or Uniprot (See [Making your own sequence database]()).
+Sequence databases used in our web server can be downloaded in our [Sourceforge page](), but you can also make your own database using protein sequences from NCBI or Uniprot (See [Making your own sequence database]()).

 > **Note**: TaxOnTree databases take up a lot of hard disk space (~30 GB).
-So, check your demand and evaluate if it is worth having a local database installed or if only web requests should be enough.
+So, check your demand and evaluate if it is worth having a local database installed or if only web requests should be enough for your analysis.

 #### 3.1.4.
 PERL module IO::Socket::SSL

-Because NCBI server uses HTTPS to communicate, an additional Perl module ([IO::Socket::SSL](http://search.cpan.org/~sullr/IO-Socket-SSL-2.052/lib/IO/Socket/SSL.pod)) is necessary for TaxOnTree to request something  to this server via REST.
+Because NCBI server uses HTTPS to communicate, an additional Perl module ([IO::Socket::SSL](http://search.cpan.org/~sullr/IO-Socket-SSL-2.052/lib/IO/Socket/SSL.pod)) is necessary for TaxOnTree to request information to this server via REST.
 This module can be easily installed in your machine using [CPAN](http://www.cpan.org/modules/INSTALL.html) by typing the following commands in the terminal:

 ```bash
 > cpan